-Studies also show that home-educated children develop a more positive self-image than their out-of-the-home-schooled peers (Taylor, 1986).
-Within developmental psychology, the behavior of a child with a ‘stable attachment’ towards the parents is seen as most healthy and adaptive.
+Studies also show that home educated children develop a more positive self-image than their out-of-the-home-schooled peers (Taylor, 1986).
+Within developmental psychology, the behaviour of a child with a ‘stable attachment’ towards the parents is seen as most healthy and adaptive.
 Stably attached children use their parents as a safe base from which to explore the world.
 Although stable attachment is not a guarantee of a good mental health, it is a protecting factor during times of trouble (Mönks & Knoers, 2004).

-Home-education is nothing more than a safe base of attachment with the parents, as the child – and later on the youth – explores the world.
-Considering the deep bond that home-educated children and grown-ups report (Ray, 2004a) it seems that home-educating families have realized a stable attachment.
+Home education is nothing more than a safe base of attachment with the parents, as the child – and later on the youth – explores the world.
+Considering the deep bond that home-educated children and grown-ups report (Ray, 2004a) it seems that home educating families have realized a stable attachment.

-Home-education allows parents to meet the intellectual and social needs of the child, in harmony with the norms and values in the family.
+Home education allows parents to meet the intellectual and social needs of the child, in harmony with the norms and values in the family.
 It is possible to spend time with inspiring people of all ages, freely chosen by the child, which can withdraw from peer-group pressure, and does not feel divided between the world of the parents and the schoolmates.
 The child lives in one harmonious world; that of the family and the social environment.
-Home-educated young people can develop freely without wasting energy on group norms concerning sexuality, alcohol, smoking, dating, dressing, etc. (www.freedom-in-education.co.uk, Ray, 2004b).
+Home educated young people can develop freely without wasting energy on group norms concerning sexuality, alcohol, smoking, dating, dressing, etc. (www.freedom-in-education.co.uk, Ray, 2004b).

-Home-educated children are not constantly being compared with peers, so they can just be themselves.
+Home educated children are not constantly being compared with peers, so they can just be themselves.
 They are respected for who they are and therefore respect others.

-Besides good academic and social results, it turns out that home-education has several unexpected advantages.
+Besides good academic and social results, it turns out that home education has several unexpected advantages.

 For pupils attending regular school, the income or educational level of the parents serves as a reliable indicator of expected learning performance.
 It is very rare that students rise above their parents’ level; indeed, this effect has increased in the past 10 years (Verloop & Lowyck, 2003, p.177).
-With home-education, on the other hand, children achieve a higher than average result, regardless of the educational level or social class of the parents.
+With home education, on the other hand, children achieve a higher than average result, regardless of the educational level or social class of the parents.

-A long-term study in Great Britain also showed that working-class children who receive home-education scored better than school-going children of professional middle class parents, and that for home-educated children gender differences in the exam results disappear (Rothermel, 2002).
+A long-term study in Great Britain also showed that working-class children who receive home education scored better than school-going children of professional middle-class parents and that for home educated children gender differences in the exam results disappear (Rothermel, 2002).

 The reason for these positive results is the much more effective one-on-one instruction or guidance given by motivated parents.
-Thus the social position or the educational level of the parents is no indication for the performance of the home-educated child.
+Thus the social position or the educational level of the parents is no indication for the performance of the home educated child.

-In the U.S., second- and third-generation disadvantaged groups increasingly choose home-education to prevent their children from contact with drugs and criminality, and because of the excellent academic results.
+In the U.S., second- and third-generation disadvantaged groups increasingly choose home education to prevent their children from contact with drugs and criminality, and because of the excellent academic results.

-It seems as if schools are less able to compensate than are home-educating parents, and thus working-class children are, relatively speaking, better off being home-educated (Basham, 2001; Blok, 2002; Ray, 1997, 2004a; Rothermel, 2002).
+It seems as if schools are less able to compensate than are home educating parents, and thus working-class children are, relatively speaking, better off being home-educated (Basham, 2001; Blok, 2002; Ray, 1997, 2004a; Rothermel, 2002).

-Another additional advantage is that in my experience – and that of many other parents – home-education is an outstanding alternative for children with different learning styles or needs.
+Another additional advantage is that in my experience – and that of many other parents – home education is an outstanding alternative for children with different learning styles or needs.
 Research on why children have difficulty keeping up with the group points to a combination of factors.
 Most children have several issues to contend with at once, but the school system is likely to single out one problem – such as dyslexia – and focus exclusively on that.
 Moreover, the goal of treatment is largely to ensure that the child can keep up in class.

 According to Hallahan and Kaufman (1991, p.
 343) there is only a vague definition possible.
 They argue that children have behavioural or emotional problems if a professional says that about them.

 Since 1986, the Sudbury Valley School in Massachusetts in the U.S. has proceeded on the principle that the child decides when it is ready to learn, based on its own intrinsic motivation.
 Here children ages 4-19 discover the world freely at their own pace and in their own unique way.
-6
+(6)

 Mimsy Sadowsky, one of the founders of the Sudbury Valley School, comments: